By Sacha Ismail

 Soon I will write about Saklatvala specifically.
 Still not widely known despite a recent revival in interest, he is an utterly remarkable figure, not only historically but in terms of potential political importance for the socialist movement today.

-From a minor branch of the capitalist Tata family, Saklatvala came to Britain to work, became a socialist, joined the Independent Labour Party and then after the Russian Revolution Britain’s new Communist Party.
+From a junior branch of the capitalist dynasty which owned the Tata empire, Saklatvala came to Britain to recover from ill health, became a socialist, joined the Independent Labour Party and then after the Russian Revolution Britain’s new Communist Party.

 In 1922, when Communists were still active in the Labour Party, he was selected as the Labour candidate for working-class stronghold Battersea North – with the help of John Archer, himself a pioneer of BME representation.
 Archer, who was half-Barbadian and half-Irish, was a pan-Africanist activist and mayor of Battersea, the first black mayor in London.